 The D5000 writes its imaging data to SDHC cards, while the D5600 uses SDXC cards.
 The D5600 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the D5000 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5000 and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5000 does not offer wifi capability.
+In contrast, the D5000 does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5000 and the Nikon D5600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More heavily discounted: Has been available for much longer (launched in April 2009).

 - More detail: Has more megapixels (24 vs 12.2MP), which boosts linear resolution by 40%.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall evaluation.